Discriminantal bundles, arrangement groups, and subdirect products of free groups: Arrangement groups and right-angled Artin groups

 \section{Arrangement groups and right-angled Artin groups}

-We are mostly interested in the case where $\sS_0$ is a set of rank-two flats, as in Examples~\ref{ex:arvola} and \ref{ex:kohno}.
-In this case we will denote $\sS_0\cup \sS_\infty$ by \X, for clarity.

-A right-angled Artin group is a group that has a finite presentation in which all relations are commutators of two generators.
+A right-angled Artin group (RAAG) is a group that has a finite presentation in which all relations are commutators of two generators.
 The group is determined by the undirected graph whose vertices are the generators, with edges connecting pairs of commuting generators.
 This family includes products of free groups.

-Suppose \A\ is an affine arrangement, and $S$ is a rank-two flat or parallel class in \A. Then $G_S$ is isomorphic to $F_{r-1} \times \Z,$ where $r=|S|.$ The infinite cyclic center of $G_S$ is generated by the product $\prod_{j\in S} a_j,$ in some order.
-The free factor is generated by any $r-1$ of the $a_i, i\in S.$ Then, if $\X\subseteq 2^\A$ is a set of rank-two flats and parallel classes, the target of $\rho_\X \colon G \to \prod_{S\in \X} G_S$ is a product of free groups, hence is a right-angled Artin group.
-But it will be more convenient to replace $G_S$ in this product by the free group $\bar{G}_S=G/\langle \prod_{i\in S} a_i\rangle.$ In this section we show that the image of the resulting homomorphism is normal, the cokernel is free abelian, we compute its rank, and show that projecting to $\prod_{S\in \X}\bar{G}_S$ does not affect the kernel of $\rho_\X.$ As a result we are able to realize some arrangement groups as subgroups of right-angled Artin groups, drawing conclusions about their qualitative properties and homological finiteness type.
+Suppose \A\ is an affine arrangement, and $\S$ is a rank two flat, or a parallel class in \A. Then $G_\S$ is isomorphic to $\Z \times F_{r-1}$, or to $F_r$, where $r=|\S|$.
+Consequently, if $\X\subseteq 2^\A$ is a set of rank two flats and parallel classes, the target of